 Waverley House Cottages: After a long day on the road, these woodland cottages offer an ideal retreat.
 Surrounded by 8 acres of private gardens, Waverley House Cottages share the magic of the region without the crowds of town.

-With a solar-heated pool and hydrotherapy spa, the Waverley House Cottages have perfect accommodations no matter whether you are traveling with a big family or as a couple.
+With a solar-heated pool and hydrotherapy spa, the Waverley House Cottages have perfect accommodations, no matter whether you are travelling with a big family or as a couple.

 Walhalla – 1-2 Days